MechaDragonX/Majora/readme.md

     - `*.aiff`
 - [AU/SND](https://en.wikipedia.org/wiki/Au_file_format)
     - Usually encoded with the [μ-law algorithm](https://en.wikipedia.org/wiki/%CE%9C-law_algorithm)

-## How do I run it?
-You can get the latest binaries from the [releases tab](https://github.com/MechaDragonX/Bheithir/releases). **There are 64-bit Windows, macOS, and Linux builds available for the terminal program.**

 ## Is it functional?
 At the moment the terminal program should be but the desktop program is no where near that...
 Check the [issues](https://github.com/MechaDragonX/Bheithir/issues) tab for any issues.